 “Peter, do you love Me?”

 This third question stirred Peter to the depths of his being.
 It recalled his threefold denial, but at the same time offered him the opportunity for a threefold confession of love.
+Deeply saddened by the insistence of his beloved Master, Peter cried out with fervor:

-“Lord, You who know all things, You know well that I love You!”
+“Lord, You who know all things, You know well that I love You!

-“Feed My sheep,” concludes the Savior.
+– Feed My sheep,” concluded the Savior.

-These lambs and sheep, whom He had redeemed with His blood, the good Jesus entrusted only to the one who loved Him most and who would watch over His beloved flock with constant zeal.
+These lambs and sheep, whom He had redeemed with His Blood, Jesus entrusted only to the one who loved Him most and who would watch over His beloved flock with constant zeal.
 Saint Peter had come face to face with his own weakness.
 His denial had carved within him a depth of humility and love that made him fit to be chosen first to govern the Church of Jesus Christ.

 The other Apostles, his brothers, received the power to teach, to baptize, and to absolve souls from sin.
-But to Peter alone was given the charge to govern, to be the foundational rock, the very voice of Christ Himself to guide and sanctify us.
+But to Peter alone was given the charge to govern, to be the foundational Rock, the very voice of Christ Himself to guide and sanctify us.

-The Church is the great assembly of souls who profess the faith of Jesus Christ and stand under the guidance of His Vicar on earth.
+The Church is the great assembly of souls who profess the faith of Jesus Christ and live under the guidance of His Vicar on earth.
 Like a vast spiritual city, it shelters within its walls two groups: the laity, called the faithful, and the clergy, composed of priests, pastors watching over their parishes, bishops guiding their dioceses, and the Pope, the keystone of the whole structure, to whom the governance of the entire Church has been entrusted.

 The true Church, the one that Christ built upon Peter, is recognized by four marks: